The Stray Cat: Plot

-Agustín, Pablo's father, convinces Pablo that he should study his masters abroad and marry Monica once he returns, a plot to separate him and Esmeralda.
+Agustín, Pablo's father, convinces Pablo that he should study for his master's abroad and marry Monica once he returns, a plot to separate him and Esmeralda.
 Pablo and Esmeralda decide to marry secretly before he goes abroad.
 From New York Pablo emails his father Agustín and asks him to help him fix travel papers for Esmeralda so she can reunite with him in New York.
 Pablo's father pretends to want to help him but has no interest in helping his son.
 Instead he plans to have Esmeralda kidnapped.
-Two men walk into Mrs. Rita's hut where they find Esmeralda alone, there the two men grab her and carry her out wrapped in blanklet and throw Esmeralda into the trunk of a stolen car.
+Two men walk into Mrs. Rita's hut where they find Esmeralda alone, the two men grab her and carry her out, wrapped in a blanket and throw Esmeralda into the trunk of a stolen car.
 Esmeralda's friend Damián is going to her hut when he notices that one of the men is carrying something.
 Damián calls and whistles to his friends.
 They drive away but are soon closed in by the carriage.
-Garabato tells them that if they mess with one of them they mess with all of them.
-Garabato and the gang scare of the men and force open the trunk and find Esmeralda wrapped in the blanket.
+Garabato tells them that if they mess with one of them, they mess with all of them.
+Garabato and the gang scare the men and force open the trunk and find Esmeralda wrapped in the blanket.

-After several months Esmeralda gives birth to twins, a boy and a girl.
-Doña Rita who has always sought to benefit from "La Gata" forces her to marry Domenico "El Italiano" Almontem.
-Esmeralda having no other solution agrees to marry him only to purchase medicine for her daughter Leticia who is sick.
+After several months, Esmeralda gives birth to twins, a boy and a girl.
+Doña Rita, who has always sought to benefit from "La Gata", forces her to marry Domenico "El Italiano" Almontem.
+Esmeralda, having no other solution, agrees to marry him only to purchase medicine for her daughter Leticia, who is sick.

-Fernando "El Silencioso" gets out of jail and vows to take revenge on those who locked him up injustly for using self-defense.
+Fernando "El Silencioso" gets out of jail and vows to take revenge on those who locked him up unjustly for using self-defense.
 Esmeralda later meets "El Silencioso", her biological father.
 She ignores her true origin.
 He takes her into his house and promises her that he wants to be a father to her and a grandfather to her children.
-Pablo returns from abroad to marry Mónica believing Esmeralda had betrayed him.
+Pablo returns from abroad to marry Mónica, believing Esmeralda had betrayed him.
 He believes that the twins are not his and that she has a relationship with El Silencioso.
-Esmeralda becomes a beautiful well-educated woman and is determined to fight for his love.
+Esmeralda becomes a beautiful, well-educated woman and is determined to fight for his love.
 The Stray Cat will have to use her strong character to get the love of Pablo back.

+They ended up married, but not after Esmeralda became blind and Pablo found out about the twins.
+They have fights and arguments, but they overcome them to stay together and renew their vows in the last episode.